-As you move into the latter part of the Second Week, it will be helpful to REMEMBER & REFRESH:

-√ the various prayer suggestions for the Preparation Days

-Don't just glance at God or reasonably weigh the things of God.
+As you move into the latter part of the Second Week, take time to REMEMBER & REFRESH: $\checkmark$ the various prayer suggestions for the Preparation Days Don't just glance at God or reasonably weigh the things of God.
 Don't just think, or even brood and daydream about God.
 But let God happen to you, meet you in interpersonal relationship, to increasingly shape and Christify your very emotions and instincts and way of looking at the world.
 Be with God, then, over and over again, as a very way of life ...
-Whelan

-There are hundreds of ways to kneel and kiss the ground.
-Rumi

-✓ and those offered in the First Week

-Repetition - return to some word, image, desire, insight, feeling, attraction, resistance, or other interior movement that was particularly strong when you first prayed a certain exercise . . . to go deeper into the mystery . . . to become more free and open with God . . .
-O'Brien

-✓ and in the first part of the Second Week

-Lend your imagination to the Holy Spirit . . . enter the Gospel scenes imaginatively . . . be in contact with Jesus in Nazareth, by the Sea of Galilee or in Jerusalem . . . imagine his actions, his words and how he touches people's lives . . . see the people, listen to their voices, share in their experiences and respond in faith to the myriad ways of Godwith-us . . . let the events of Jesus' life be present to you right now . . . visualize the event, pay attention to the details: sights, sounds, tastes, smells, and feelings of the event . . . lose yourself in the story; at some point, place yourself in the scene . . .
+Whelan There are hundreds of ways to kneel and kiss the ground.
+Rumi ✓ and those offered in the First Week Repetition - return to some word, image, desire, insight, feeling, attraction, resistance, or other interior movement that was particularly strong when you first prayed a certain exercise . . . to go deeper into the mystery . . . to become more free and open with God . . .
+O'Brien $\checkmark$ and in the first part of the Second Week Lend your imagination to the Holy Spirit . . . enter the Gospel scenes imaginatively . . . be in contact with Jesus in Nazareth, by the Sea of Galilee or in Jerusalem . . . imagine his actions, his words and how he touches people's lives . . . see the people, listen to their voices, share in their experiences and respond in faith to the myriad ways of God-with-us . . . let the events of Jesus' life be present to you right now . . . visualize the event, pay attention to the details: sights, sounds, tastes, smells, and feelings of the event . . .
 O'Brien